What is EV Telematics?

 While telematics technology is useful to enhance the driving experience for EV owners, EV telematics has great potential for utility programs.
 Through vehicle-to-grid (V2G) charging, vehicular batteries serve as a mobile DER, a resource that can be tied back into the grid to ameliorate peak energy demand during high periods of consumption.
-For demand response and DER programs, EV telematics can provide utility operations with pertinent information about charging times, from the duration of charging to the times of day that are the most common.
+For demand flexibility and DER programs, EV telematics can provide utility operations with pertinent information about charging times, from the duration of charging to the times of day that are the most common.
 This information is critical in determining potential demand events, while simultaneously aiding program managers to better forecast their energy purchasing needs.

 Scaling Up Your Programs

-The success of any demand response or DER program hinges on customer enrollment and participation.
+The success of any demand flexibility or DER program hinges on customer enrollment and participation.
 Developing any utility program carries upfront costs like the API development required for devices to communicate.
 Fortunately, with the right distributed energy resource management system (DERMS), utility providers can find device agnostic connectivity with ease, allowing multiple devices to communicate quickly and efficiently.
 EV telematics complements these efforts by providing actionable data analytics to utility program designers, allowing them to run more efficient, less intrusive demand events while enhancing customer satisfaction.
 Remember: even in the utility industry, happy customers can lead to increased revenue.

-Through data analytics, EV telematics is an effective tool for compiling forecasting data.
+Through data analytics, EV telematics is an effective tool for compiling demand forecasting data.
 Through telematics, utilities can get a clear picture of when and how an electric vehicle charges, which can inform your time-of-use rate strategies.
 Furthermore, this information is equally invaluable in helping utilities determine their potential energy purchasing needs and can generate actionable insights about how continued EV adoption may reshape the grid.

 EV Telematics Features To Look For